Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 Watch the interview with behind-the-scenes business builder Ange Quinn

-I recently chatted with Ange Quinn inside my free Facebook group about her contractor work with online business owners.
+I recently chatted with Ange Quinn inside my free Facebook group about her high-level contractor consulting work with online business owners.
+(I also turned her interview into a podcast and you can save it to your podcast player listen to that one here.)

 Ange is an engineer by trade with corporate experience who found her niche online helping business owners.
 She started out as project manager and online business manager and has since narrowed her services to DOO work.
 This interview is GOLDEN INSIGHT for learning what trainings to take, what business owners really need help with, the services to offer, and how to set yourself up for success in your own business as a high-level business consultant.